johnhain-msft/gh-abcs-actions/labs/lab08.md

 > - `prompt`: The text prompt to send to the AI model
 > - `model`: The model to use (defaults to `openai/gpt-4o`)
 > - `max-tokens`: Maximum tokens in the response (controls response length)
+>

-> **Note:** The AI response is available in `steps.ai.outputs.response` where `ai` is the `id` we assigned to the inference step.
+> The AI response is available in `steps.ai.outputs.response` where `ai` is the `id` we assigned to the inference step.

-### Run the Workflow
+### Test the Workflow

-4. Commit the changes into the `main` branch
+4. Commit the changes into a new `feature/lab08` branch
-5. Go to the `Actions` tab in your repository
-6. Select the `08-1.
-AI Inference` workflow from the left sidebar
-7. Click `Run workflow` → select the `main` branch → click `Run workflow`
+5. Open a new pull request from `Pull requests`
+> Make sure it is your repository pull request to not propose changes to the upstream repository.
+From the drop-down list choose the base repository to be yours.
+6. Once the PR is opened, go to `Actions` and see the details of your running workflow
-8. Once the workflow completes, click into the run and expand the `Display Response` step to see the AI-generated explanation of GitHub Actions
+7. Click into the workflow run and expand the `Display Response` step to see the AI-generated explanation of GitHub Actions
+8. Once all checks have passed, click on the button `Merge pull request` to complete the PR
+9. Go to `Actions` and see the details of your running workflow

 ## 8.2 Final